 - Low hematocrit

 - Assess vital signs and monitor for signs of shock

-Decreased fluid volume will cause blood pressure to drop and patient will go into shock
+The decreased fluid volume will cause blood pressure to drop and the patient will go into shock

 - Monitor blood loss